-Ash – Ash was observed only in the Dump during the investigation.
-Concentrations of vanadium were detected above the recreational SRV at all locations and above industrial SRVs at one sample location.
+Ash – Ash was observed only in the Dump but not in the Landfill.
+Concentrations of vanadium were detected above the recreational SRV at all locations and above the industrial SRV at one sample location.
 Concentrations of vanadium were detected above background concentrations in five of the seven samples.
-Industrial SRVs, as well as background concentrations, were exceeded for arsenic in five of the seven samples.
-Manganese concentrations were detected above SLVs at all locations, but were below or within the background range at all locations.
-Iron concentrations were detected above Recreational SRV at all locations, but were also below or within the background range at all locations.
+In five of seven samples, arsenic was detected at a concentration above the Industrial SRV (and above background concentrations).
+Manganese was detected at all locations at concentrations above the SLV but below or within the background range.
+Note that manganese was also detected in groundwater samples collected from temporary wells installed during Phase A in the vicinity of the sample locations where the SLV was exceeded.
+Iron was also detected at all locations at a concentration above the Recreational SRV but below or within the background range.
 DRO was detected at a concentration of 33.7 mg/kg in one sample.
-The benzo(a)pyrene (B(a)P)-equivalent concentration exceeded the Industrial SRV criteria at one location.
+The benzo(a)pyrene (B(a)P-equivalent) concentration exceeded the Industrial SRV at one location.

 Native Sediment – Six samples of native sediment were collected during Phase A for laboratory analysis – two from the Landfill and four from the Dump (Table 5c).
 Arsenic, iron, manganese, and vanadium were detected above SLVs or SRVs at most locations, but the concentrations were below or within their background ranges.

-Boron was detected above SLVs at four locations.
-Benzene was detected above SLVs at three locations, while Bis(2-ethylhexyl)phthalate and PCBs were each detected above their SLV in one location and B(a)P equivalent was detected above its SLV and Recreational SRV at a different location.
-DRO concentrations were detected above 100 mg/kg at two locations.
-The four locations where concentrations exceeded criteria were all located at the Dump and were from native soils sitting below waste material.
-Criteria were not exceed in native sediment samples collected from the Landfill, which were all collected from locations outside of the waste footprint.
+Boron was detected above the SLV at four locations, benzene was detected above the SLV at three locations, while Bis(2-ethylhexyl)phthalate, B(a)P-equivalent, and PCBs were each detected above their SLV in one location.
+Boron and benzene were also detected above drinking water and/or surface water standards in groundwater samples collected from temporary wells installed at the Dump during Phase A. The B(a)P-equivalent concentration was also above the Recreational SRV at one location.
+DRO was detected at a concentration above 100 mg/kg at two locations.

+The locations where parameters exceeded SLVs or SRVs and were above the background range were all located at the Dump, from native soils sitting below waste material.
+At the Landfill, where native sediment samples were collected from locations outside of the waste footprint, all results were below SLVs and SRVs or were within background ranges.

 Analytical Results – Waste to Energy

-Waste samples were collected during Phase B of the investigation for laboratory analysis of parameters associated with evaluating waste-to-energy potential.
-Three composite samples were collected.
-A composite sample of material from the entire waste interval was collected from each of the borings at MW-9D and MW-10D.
+Three composite waste samples were collected during Phase B of the investigation for laboratory analysis of parameters associated with evaluating waste-to-energy potential.
+A composite sample from the entire waste interval was collected from each of the borings at MW-9D and MW-10D.
 The third sample was composited from material collected at eight of the cover soil evaluation boring locations (Table 2).
-The waste samples caloric value ranged from 580 to 1265 British thermal units per pound (BTUs/lb.), significantly lower than typical garbage being accepted for incineration.
-For example, typical “fresh” garbage heating values for MSW recently processed at Hennepin Energy Recovery Center (HERC) have a caloric value ranging from 5,860 to 6,646 (BTU/lb) (see Barr Focused Feasibility Study).
+The waste samples caloric value ranged from 580 to 1265 British thermal units per pound (BTUs/lb), significantly lower than typical garbage being accepted for incineration.
+For example, typical “fresh” garbage caloric values for MSW recently processed at the Hennepin Energy Recovery Center (HERC) range from 5,860 to 6,646 (BTU/lb) (see Barr Focused Feasibility Study).

 Analytical Results – Crushed Bedrock

-Bedrock samples were collected for laboratory analysis from wells MW-9D and MW-10D and the sample intervals were generally within 10 feet of the bedrock surface.
+Bedrock samples were collected for laboratory analysis from wells MW-9D and MW-10D.
+The sample intervals were generally within 10 feet of the bedrock surface.
 Samples were delivered to the laboratory and crushed for the purpose of analysis.
-The reported manganese concentration of 1,500 mg/kg at location MW-10D exceeded the SLV and is slightly higher that the upper background range value of 1,284 mg/kg.
-The reported concentration of manganese from MW-9D and vanadium at both locations exceeded the SLV criteria but are within the background range.